 Self-Employment

-Some policies may exclude self-employed individuals altogether, or a policy may place restrictions on certain types of payouts.
-Self-employed workers might be able to make a claim if they become sick or disabled, for example, but not if they lose the work that provides their income.
+Self-employed workers might be able to make a claim if they become sick or disabled, but not if they lose the work that provides their income.

 Is Loan Protection Insurance Required?

 Loan protection insurance is optional.
 It’s illegal for a lender to force you to buy the policy in exchange for approving your loan.
-If you’re securing your personal loan with collateral (a car or some other asset), you may be required to ensure that property, but you don’t have to insure it through the personal loan lender’s policy.
+If you’re securing your personal loan with collateral (such as a car or some other asset), you may be required to insure that property, but you don’t have to insure it through the lender’s policy.

-If you feel you were incorrectly told by a lender that because of the purpose of a loan you wouldn’t be approved unless you purchased loan protection insurance, you can submit a complaint to your state attorney general, state insurance commissioner, or the Federal Trade Commission.
+If you believe that your lender incorrectly told you that you wouldn’t be approved unless you purchased loan protection insurance, you can submit a complaint to your state attorney general, state insurance commissioner, or the Federal Trade Commission.

 The Takeaway

-Loan protection insurance offers borrowers a way to continue making their personal loan payments and protect their credit scores when an unexpected financial hardship occurs.
-But it can be expensive, and it isn’t necessarily a good fit for everyone.
+Loan protection insurance offers borrowers a way to continue making their loan payments and protect their credit scores in the event of an unexpected financial hardship.
+These policies are available for different types of lending products, including auto loans, mortgages, personal loans, and credit cards.

 FAQ